-Key Stats About Chile
+Key Statistics About Chile

-GMT-4 (similar to Eastern Standard Time, with Daylight Saving Time observed)
+- Time Zone: GMT 4 (similar to Eastern Standard Time, with Daylight Saving Time observed)

-Santiago, Valparaíso, Concepción
+- Major Talent Hubs: Santiago, Valparaíso, Concepción

-Why Hire in Chile?
+Why Hire in Chile in 2026?

 Government Incentives

 The Chilean government has implemented several initiatives to attract foreign investment, such as tax breaks and streamlined regulatory processes.
-Programs like Start-Up Chile have positioned the country as a hub for innovation and entrepreneurship.
+Programs like Start Up Chile have positioned the country as a hub for innovation and entrepreneurship.

 Skilled Workforce